Effects of isoscalar- and isovector-scalar meson mixing on neutron star structure: Formalism

 where $n=n_n+n_p$ is the baryon density with $n_n$~($n_p$) denoting the neutron (proton) density, $\alpha = (n_n-n_p)/(n_n+n_p)$ is the isospin asymmetry, $E_0(n) = E(n,\alpha=0)$ is the EOS of SNM, and the symmetry energy $E_{\rm{sym}}(n)$ is defined as

 At nuclear matter saturation density $n_0$, the $E_0(n)$ can be expanded in $\chi \equiv (n-n_0)/3n_0$ as

-where $E_0(n_0)$ is the binding energy per nucleon in SNM at $n_0$, $K_0=9n^2_0\frac{\partial^2E(n,0)}{\partial n^2}\mid_{n=n_0}$ is the incompressibility coefficient, and $J_0=27n^3_0\frac{\partial^3E(n,0)}{\partial n^3}\mid_{n=n_0}$ is the skewness coefficient.
+where $E_0(n_0)$ is the binding energy per nucleon in SNM at $n_0$, $K_0=9n^2_0\frac{\partial^2E_0(n)}{\partial n^2}\mid_{n=n_0}$ is the incompressibility coefficient, and $J_0=27n^3_0\frac{\partial^3E_0(n)}{\partial n^3}\mid_{n=n_0}$ is the skewness coefficient.
 Similarly, the $E_{\rm{sym}}(n)$ can be expanded at a reference density $n_r$ as

-with $\chi_r=(\rho-\rho_r)/(3\rho_r)$, and the symmetry energy density slope $L(n_r)$ at $n_r$ can be obtained as
+with $\chi_r=(n-n_r)/(3n_r)$, and the symmetry energy density slope $L(n_r)$ at $n_r$ can be obtained as

 The conventional $L \equiv L(n_0)$ is recovered by setting $n_r = n_0$.
-In particular, the $L_c \equiv L(n_c)$ is obtained at a subsaturation cross density $n_c = 0.11/0.16n_0$, which essentially determines the neutron skin thickness of $^{208}$Pb~\cite{Zhang:2013wna}.
+In particular, the $L_c \equiv L(n_c)$ is obtained at a subsaturation cross density $n_c = 0.11/0.16n_0$, which essentially determines the neutron skin thickness of $^{208}$Pb~\citep{2013PhLB..726..234Z}.

-Based on the accurately calibrated interaction FSUGold~\cite{ToddRutel:2005zz}, we consider here the isovector scalar $\delta$ meson and its coupling to the isoscalar scalar $\sigma$ meson in the RMF model.
-The Lagrangian density $\mathcal{L}$ is given by
+Based on the accurately calibrated interaction FSUGold~\citep{2005PhRvL..95l2501T}, we consider here the isovector scalar $\delta$ meson and its coupling to the isoscalar scalar $\sigma$ meson in the RMF model.
+The Lagrangian density $\mathcal{L}$ of the nucleon system is given by